cqfn/degit/README.md

 A repository has a list of files in `.degit/permissions` directory.
 Each file starts with a public RSA key and lists user IDs, permissions, etc.

-On each `git push` post-commit hook goes through the list of added commits and verifies permissions of each user.
+On each `git push` event, post-commit hook goes through the list of added commits and verifies permissions of each user.
 If any rule from `.degit/permissions` is not respected, the entire `push` operation is rejected.